 5. Right of appeal

-5.1 Parents/carers have the right of appeal to an independent admissions panel if their child is not offered a place at the College.
+5.1 Parents/carers have the right of appeal to an independent admissions panel if their child does not receive an offer of a place at the College.
 Details of how to appeal are available from the College.

-5.2 Where a student is granted a place on appeal, he/she must take up the place within 20 school days of the determination of the admissions panel.
+5.2 Where a student is granted a place via appeal, he/she must take up the place within 20 school days of the determination of the admissions panel.

 6. Applications

-6.1 Applications within the normal admissions round for Year 7 are made through the co-ordinated admissions system of Cambridgeshire County Council.
+6.1 Applications within the normal admissions round for Year 7 can be made through the co-ordinated admissions system of Cambridgeshire County Council.
 The deadline for these applications is usually the 31st October of the calendar year before that in which the student expects to start Year 7.
-Applications are possible after this date, but they will be treated as late applications by the County Council.
+The County Council will treat any applications after this date as late.